cryptobuks1/Comprehensive-Modular-Cybersecurity-Framework-CMCF/README.md

 * MITRE
 * ENISA
 * CVE
+* OWASP

 Artifacts are gathere via open online resources.
 All copyright information pertaining to the informataion supplied within the collected artifact remains the property of the orginal author.

+Goal of the project is to develop a framework that draws bi-directional lines between the following cybersecurity levels:

+* Strategic
+* Operational
+* Tactical